MichealVey1st/cryptozoology/README.md

 # cryptozoology
-Bunch of cryptography scripts written in python.
-Please feel free to use them.
+Bunch of cryptography scripts written in python